 These lymphomas are often linked with lymphomas of the brain, which are known as primary central nervous system (CNS) lymphomas.
 Because lymphomas of the eye often spread to the brain or have already spread when the cancer is first diagnosed, in many cases both the eye and the brain are treated.
 For more detailed information on the treatment of CNS lymphomas, see our document Non-Hodgkin Lymphoma.

 Because these cancers are rare, they have been hard to study.
-A number of approaches can be used to treat this disease, but the best course of treatment is not known, so it is important to go to a doctor experienced in treating eye lymphoma.
+A number of approaches can be used, but the best course of treatment is not known, so it is very important to go to a doctor experienced in treating eye lymphoma.

-Surgery is not used to treat eye lymphomas because it is likely that the disease has already spread beyond the eye at the time of diagnosis.
-In most cases, doctors treat these cancers with external radiation therapy, chemotherapy, or a combination of the two.
+Surgery is not used to treat eye lymphomas because it is likely that the disease has already spread beyond the eye by the time it is found.
+Most often, doctors treat these cancers with external radiation therapy, chemotherapy (chemo), or a combination of the two.

-The radiation therapy may be directed only at the eye, or it may also include the brain and spinal cord.
-Radiation to both eyes may also be recommended because often the cancer is in both eyes.
+The radiation therapy may be given only to the eye, or it may also include the brain and spinal cord.
+Radiation to both eyes may also be recommended, because often the lymphoma is in both eyes.
 Radiation therapy to the brain and spinal cord can help prevent the lymphoma from spreading there (or help destroy cancer cells that may already be there but haven’t been detected).
-But it can also cause side effects, leading to problems with thinking, learning, and memory.
+But it can also cause side effects, leading to problems with thinking, concentration, and memory.